-Meeting Date: Submitted by:

-May 30, 2019 Finance & Audit Committe ee

-Agenda Item Title:

-Action Requested: The following items require approval by Choose an item.
-See below for details of the recommendation.
-The following item(s) are of particular interest to Council Feedback is sought on this matter.
-The attached is for information only.
-No action is required.
+Submision to: Council Meeting Date: Submitted by: May 30, 2019 Finance & Audit Committee Agenda Item Title: Action Requested: ☐ The following items require approval by Choose an item.
+See below for details of the recommendation. ☐ The following item(s) are of particular interest to Council Feedback is sought on this matter.
+AGENDA ITEM DETAILS Recommendation (if applicable) : V Background: The Finance & Audit Committee is seeking the following: Council's endorsement of the list of honorarium principles.
+Council's feedback if the CPSA should be paying committee member honorarium for meeting preparation.
+Background The CPSA practice for paying honorariums for meeting attendance has included all committee members.
+This has included: Physician members Public members, or non-physician members Dean of Medicine from the Alberta and Calgary universities Medical Student representative PARA (Professional Association of Resident Physicians of Alberta) representative The CPSA also pays travel time to members based on the number of kilometers from the committee member's place of residence to the College meeting.
+The CPSA's current Honoraria & Expense policy includes the following: Honoraria 1.
+Per diem/honorarium entitlement is based on an 8 hour work day.

-AGEN DA ITEM DETAILS

-Recommendation (if applicable) : V .

-Background: 1) Council's endorse 2) Council's feedback honorarium for m Background The CPSA practice for pay committee members.
-The Physician members Public members, of Dean of Medicine Medical Student re rs or non-physician members from the Alberta and Calgary principles. committee members an ttendance has included all universities

-from the committee mem time to members based on the ber's place of residence to the aria & Expense policy includes College meeting.

-Honoraria orarium entitlement is based o

-- 2. Honoraria are generally payable for formal meetings only.
+I AI ber tа 2.
+Honoraria are generally payable for formal meetings only.
 Time spent preparing for meetings, reviewing agendas or files, or preparing correspondence is not normally reimbursed.
-Preparation time for Council meetings may be paid, but this would be by exception, at the call of the President in advance of the meeting. - 3.
-Observers who are invited to attend CPSA Committee meetings may be eligible for reimbursement of travel expenses but are generally not eligible to be paid an honorarium (both at the discretion of the Registrar). - 4.
-Honoraria will be paid for travel time if a physician/committee member must travel to and from a College meeting, as follows:

-70 to 550 km (round trip), an additional 1/2 day 551 to 950 km (round trip), an additional 1 day Over 950 km (round trip), an additional 1.5 day

-- 5. No per diem is paid for attendance of Councilor or Committee members at College-related social functions, but expenses related to attendance may be claimed.
-Councilors attending their local Regional Tour are eligible for a 1⁄4 day honorarium plus travel time, if outside their home community. - 6.
-Councilors attending seminars or retreats for Council (i.e. the business of Council) will be paid according to the same arrangements as regular Council meetings. - 7.
-Meetings held via teleconference or video conference may be claimed at the same rate as an in person meeting. - 8.
-Honorarium payments will be issued in the committee member's name.
+Preparation time for Council meetings may be paid, but this would be by exception, at the call of the President in advance of the meeting.
+3. Observers who are invited to attend CPSA Committee meetings may be eligible for reimbursement of travel expenses but are generally not eligible to be paid an honorarium (both at the discretion of the Registrar).
+4. Honoraria will be paid for travel time if a physician/committee member must travel to and from a College meeting, as follows: 70 to 550 km (round trip), an additional 1/2 day 551 to 950 km (round trip), an additional 1 day Over 950 km (round trip), an additional 1.5 day 5.
+No per diem is paid for attendance of Councilor or Committee members at College-related social functions, but expenses related to attendance may be claimed.
+Councilors attending their local Regional Tour are eligible for a 1⁄4 day honorarium plus travel time, if outside their home community.
+6. Councilors attending seminars or retreats for Council (i.e. the business of Council) will be paid according to the same arrangements as regular Council meetings.
+7. Meetings held via teleconference or video conference may be claimed at the same rate as an in person meeting.
+8. Honorarium payments will be issued in the committee member's name.
 Source deductions (CPP and income tax) will be withheld at source on honoraria paid to all Council and Committee members as required by Canada Revenue Agency.
-In February of the following year, T4s will be issued. - 9.
-Councilors and committee members who attend a meeting that is less than 8 hours but greater than 5 hours, will receive an 8 hour honorarium payment.
+In February of the following year, T4s will be issued.
+9. Councilors and committee members who attend a meeting that is less than 8 hours but greater than 5 hours, will receive an 8 hour honorarium payment.
 This applies regardless if they attended in-person or teleconference.
+Issue: 1) cor uestions was raised if the CPSA should be paying an honorarium to a nmittee/council member if that person is receiving a salary from their ployer?